Conduit Conduit

 Conduit takes reasonable technical measures to protect your data:

-• Passwords and SMTP authentication credentials are hashed with bcrypt
+• Conduit hashes passwords and SMTP authentication credentials with bcrypt

-• Two-factor authentication secrets are stored encrypted at rest
+• Conduit encrypts two-factor authentication secrets at rest

 • Sessions use HTTP-only cookies and CSRF tokens

-• Email content is never written to disk or stored in the database
+• Conduit never writes email content to disk or to the database

 No service is perfectly secure.
-If you believe you have found a security issue, please email christian@technobabble.dk.
+If you find a security problem, email christian@technobabble.dk.

 10. Children

-Conduit is not directed at children under 16 and does not knowingly collect data from them.
-If you believe a child has signed up, email christian@technobabble.dk and the account will be removed.
+Conduit is not for children under 16, and it does not knowingly collect data from them.
+If a child signed up, email christian@technobabble.dk.
+I will remove the account.

 11. Changes to this policy